 - Ensure the washrooms are always well stocked with liquid soap and paper towels and that warm running water is available.
 Antibacterial soap is not required to prevent the spread of COVID-19.

 - Provide clean carry-out bags for purchased food and grocery products.
 Inform customers that customer packaging (e.g. containers, reusable bags, or boxes) will not be handled by workers.

 - Post signs at each check out indicating no customer packaging is to be used or placed on checkout counters.

 - Use a physical queue line controls such as crowd control cordons at entrances and in checkout lines outside the stores.

-- Place markers such as tape or cones every 2 metres to provide customers with visible queues that support physical distancing.
+- Place markers such as tape or cones every 2 metres to provide customers with visible cues that support physical distancing.

-- Consider placing alcohol-based hand sanitizer dispensers near doors, payment stations and other high-touch locations for customer and staff use, making wipes and trash bins available for wiping shopping carts and disposing of the wipes.
+- Place alcohol-based hand sanitizer dispensers near doors, payment stations and other high-touch locations for customer and staff use, making wipes and trash bins available for wiping shopping carts and disposing of the wipes.

 - Have clear signs in multiple locations that indicate the maximum number of customers and staff a store can accommodate at any one time.

-- Consider monitoring the number of customers and staff entering and leaving the store.
+- Monitor the number of customers and staff entering and leaving the store.
 Once the maximum number of persons for a store is reached, allow one person in for every person that leaves.